 Studying A Levels at Level 3 is a good choice if you want to study a range of subjects and prefer exams to ongoing assessments.
 You'll study 3 subjects equally and complete some coursework, but most of your assessments will be exams at the end of Year 13.

 To study A Levels, you usually need GCSE Maths and English at Grade 4 or above, and you may need Grade 5 in specific subjects you want to continue.

 Vocational courses are great if you learn best by doing things and prefer coursework to exams.
 You'll study one subject area and gain work experience as part of your course.
-If you're not sure what kind of learner you are, take our Learning Styles Quiz.
+If you're not sure what kind of learner you are, take our Learning Preferences Quiz.

 Vocational study involves:

 - BTECs or other Level 2 vocational courses